-For the Fall 2020 term, the Academic Senate has approved a policy allowing the pass/no pass grading option for all undergraduate courses and the satisfactory/unsatisfactory grading option for all graduate courses.
+The Academic Senate has approved a policy allowing the pass/no pass grading option for all undergraduate courses (see below for exceptions) and the satisfactory/unsatisfactory grading option for all graduate courses.
 Review this information and if you still have questions, contact the Office of the Registrar or your academic advisor for assistance.

 Policy and Important Information

 Changing the grade option for any course is a big deal.
 Read the following carefully before making your decision:

 - ALL UC MERCED UNDERGRADUATE PROGRAMS (with the exceptions listed below) HAVE AGREED TO ACCEPT P/NP GRADES: UC Merced degree programs typically require students to utilize the letter grade option for all of their required courses.

 - GASP 109, GASP 190, and GASP 191 are only offered for letter grade.

 - BIO 002 is only offered for letter grade.

 - STUDENTS WHO PLAN TO APPLY FOR POSTGRADUATE/PROFESSIONAL STUDY — Letter Grade requirement.
 There is a chance that medical/professional/graduate schools may not accept a grading option of P/NP for some courses (referenced as “letter grade” requirement risk in the flowchart below).

 - STUDENTS WORKING ON RAISING THEIR GPA TO BE IN GOOD STANDING.
 Students who need to raise their GPA above a 2.0 to be in good standing or for purposes of financial aid may be harmed by the adoption of P/NP grades, as they are not included in GPA calculations.